 You can also call (888) 4-HELP-BAY or visit the American Red Cross Bay Area Chapter's website to donate online, http://www.redcrossbayarea.org.

-fire, san francisco, explosion, arnold schwarzenegger, california news, nannette miranda
+fire, san francisco, explosion, arnold schwarzenegger, abel maldonado, state, nannette miranda

 - Fresno 4/20 event fires up health advocates